Dr Christophe Bernasconi

-Christophe Bernasconi is the fourth Secretary General of the Hague Conference on Private International Law.
-He took office on 1 July 2013.
-He had joined the Permanent Bureau in September 1997 as Secretary, became First Secretary in May 2000 (first in rank in December 2001), and Deputy Secretary General in July 2011.
+Dr Bernasconi took the office of Secretary General of the Hague Conference on Private International Law (HCCH) on 1 July 2013.
+In 2018, he was reappointed for a further term of five years.
+In 2023, following another open and transparent procedure, he was appointed for another five-year term (effective 1 July).
+Dr Bernasconi had joined the Permanent Bureau (PB) in September 1997 as Secretary, became First Secretary in May 2000, and Deputy Secretary General in July 2011.

-He holds a law degree from Fribourg University in Switzerland (magna cum laude; bilingual German/French), an LL.M. degree in comparative law from McGill University in Montreal (Canada), and a doctoral degree in Private International Law from Fribourg University (summa cum laude).
+He holds a law degree from Fribourg University in Switzerland (magna cum laude; bilingual German and French), an LL.M. degree in comparative law from McGill University in Montreal (Canada) (concentration on International Commercial Law, with a Master’s Thesis on oligopolies in unfair competition law), and a doctoral degree (Dr. iur. utr.) in Private International Law from Fribourg University (summa cum laude).

-Before joining the Permanent Bureau, Dr Bernasconi lectured at the University of Fribourg, worked as Legal Expert at the Swiss Institute of Comparative Law in Lausanne, and as Scientific Collaborator at the Federal Office of Justice in Switzerland.
+Before joining the Permanent Bureau, Dr Bernasconi lectured Private International Law at the University of Fribourg, worked as Legal Expert at the Swiss Institute of Comparative Law in Lausanne, and as Scientific Collaborator at the Federal Office of Justice in Switzerland.
 He also advised practitioners on various Private International Law matters.